 Zucchini Companion Plants: Full List of Pairings

-Despite their generally large size, there are actually quite a few zucchini companion plants you can use in your garden!
-Here’s a full list of vegetables, flowers, and herbs that can help zucchinis to thrive.
+Despite their generally large size, there are quite a few zucchini companion plants you can use in your vegetable garden!
+Here’s a full list of vegetables, flowers, and herbs that can help zucchinis thrive.

 Full List of Zucchini Companion Plants